Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Award: BEST BREATHABILITY

-WHY WE LIKE IT: A drafting chair that prioritizes ventilation with not just a mesh back, but a padded seat cushion that helps to push airflow and vent heat.
+WHY WE LIKE IT: A drafting chair prioritizes ventilation with not just a mesh back but a padded seat cushion that helps push airflow and vent heat.

 While flip-up armrests are pretty standard for drafting chairs, most of the chairs in our guide fail to offer more than that feature when it comes to armrest customization.
-So, this pick from Smugdesk is great because you can control the height of your armrests.
-This means you can adjust them as you switch desks for the most comfortable natural working posture.
+Unfortunately, this pick from Smug is the same because you can’t control the height of your armrests.
+However, it is comfortable and breathable, preventing discomfort whether sitting or standing.

 As is common with drafting chairs, you can adjust the seat height using the pneumatic gas control lever to between 25.2 to 33.9 inches.
 The foot pedal height can also be adjusted.
-And you also get a mesh back with lumbar support built-in, paired with a dual cushioned seat that’s breathable and wrapped in mesh cloth to help vent heat away from the body.
+And you also get a mesh back with built-in lumbar support, paired with a breathable dual cushioned seat and wrapped in mesh cloth to help vent heat away from the body.
 For a chair with extra lumbar support, consider the best office chair for back pain.

 Seat height is important for any chair, but with drafting chairs it’s doubly important so that you’re not straining to comfortably reach your desktop.
 In our guide, heights ranged from 19 inches to as high as 49 inches.
 But you’ll also want to consider how easily that height can be adjusted.